hwpaige/spacex-dashboard/docs/README.md

 - OpenWeatherMap for weather data
 - Various mapping services for location data

+## YouTube Embed Fix

+To resolve YouTube error 153 (missing Referer header), the application uses a local HTML wrapper (`src/youtube_embed.html`) that embeds the YouTube playlist with the `referrerpolicy="strict-origin-when-cross-origin"` attribute.
+This ensures proper Referer headers are sent, satisfying YouTube's embedding policies.
+The wrapper uses `youtube-nocookie.com` for reduced tracking and includes autoplay permissions.

 ## License

 This project is open source.
 See individual files for license information.